abbychau/multiqueue2/Readme.md

 One can think of MultiQueue as a sort of [souped up channel/sync_channel](#bench), with the additional ability to have multiple independent consumers each receiving the same [stream](#model) of data.

 So why would you choose MultiQueue over the built-in channels?

+MultiQueue
-  * MultiQueue support broadcasting elements to multiple readers with a single push into the queue
+  * supports broadcasting elements to multiple readers with a single push into the queue
-  * MultiQueue allows reading elements in-place in the queue in most cases, so you can broadcast elements without lots of copying
+  * allows reading elements in-place in the queue in most cases, so you can broadcast elements without lots of copying
-  * MultiQueue can act as a futures stream and sink
+  * can act as a futures stream and sink
-  * MultiQueue does not allocate on push/pop unlike channel, leading to much more predictable latencies
+  * does not allocate on push/pop unlike channel, leading to much more predictable latencies
-  * Multiqueue is practically lockless<sup>[1](#ft1)</sup> unlike sync_channel, and fares decently under contention
+  * is practically lockless<sup>[1](#ft1)</sup> unlike sync_channel, and fares decently under contention

 On the other hand, you would want to use a channel/sync_channel if you:
   * Truly want an unbounded queue, although you should probably handle backlog instead